levibostian/Teller-Android/docs/multiple_data_types_repositories.md

 }
 ```

-Now, in your app, depending on what you set for `FriendsAndRequestsOnlineRepository`'s `requirements` property will depend on what data is loaded.
+Now, in your app, depending on what you set for `FriendsAndRequestsOnlineRepository`'s `requirements` property will depend on what cache is loaded.

 ```kotlin
 val friendsRepository = FriendsAndRequestsOnlineRepository(service, database).apply {